 After a morning spent in the beautiful mountains and lakes near Snowdonia, hope in the car and head to the most beautiful village you will see in 3 days in Snowdonia Betws-y-Coed is like a city trapped in time, with all the charm, history, and lore you would hope to find in such a place.

-You will also definitely want to get lunch while your are here.
+You will also definitely want to get lunch while you are here.
 We loved our meal at The Alpine Coffee Shop so much, in fact, that we went back on our way out of Snowdonia as well!
 The coffee here is arguably the best in all of Britain.

 There are a couple of bonus stops near Betws-y-Coed that I recommend for the photographers out there.
 You will find those in our Snowdonia Photography Locations guide.

 A popular hike when the weather permits begins at the Tryfan Car Park on Google Maps.
-This hike will take you up Mount Tryfan, providing sweeping aerial views on Llyn Ogwen and the entire Ogwen Valley.
+This hike will take you up Mount Tryfan, providing sweeping aerial views of Llyn Ogwen and the entire Ogwen Valley.

 During our 3 days in Snowdonia, the days were too short to attempt this so late in the day.
 Instead, we drove around exploring the countryside aimlessly, then photographed sunset at Llyn Idwal.